mesosphere/marathon/docs/docs/native-docker.md

 This new (`"args"`) mode of specifying a command allows for safe usage of containerizer features like custom Docker `ENTRYPOINT`s.
-For example, given the following Dockerfile with an `ENTRYPOINTS` defined:
+For example, given the following Dockerfile with an `ENTRYPOINT` defined:

 ```bash
 FROM busybox